abrar2030/Flowlet/README.md

 ![Flowlet Dashboard](docs/assets/images/dashboard.bmp)

 > **Note**: This project is under active development.
 Features and functionalities are continuously being enhanced to improve embedded finance capabilities and user experience.
+The repository has been significantly updated from its original state, migrating to a more robust, containerized, and microservices-oriented architecture.

 ---